jayferd/pjs/README.md

     super.init.call(this);
   };
 });

-// for shorthand, you can pass an object in lieu of the function argument,
-// but you lose the niceness of super and private methods.
-P({ init: function(a) { this.thing = a } });

 MyClass = P(function(p) { p.init = function(a, b) { console.log("init!", a, b) }; });
 // instantiate objects by calling the class as a function